-F# 1.0 - Improving the Functional Core: Active Patterns
+9.5 F# 1.0-Improving the Functional Core: Active Patterns

 Since the 1980s, one of the best-loved features of strongly-typed functional programming languages has been pattern matching, represented in F# and OCaml by the match ... with ... construct.
-Since Wadler's work on views (Wadler, 1987) it had been recognized that pattern matching suffered a lack of abstraction: you couldn't write new pattern matching constructs for existing or abstract data types.
+Since Wadler's work on views [Wadler 1987] it had been recognized that pattern matching suffered a lack of abstraction: you couldn't write new pattern matching constructs for existing or abstract data types.
 During the "proofing" of F# in 2005 the importance of this problem in real-world OCaml codebases like SPiM and Static Driver Verifier became obvious to me: there were many cases in those codebases where implementation details of types were "leaking out" into code through pattern matching, making changes of core representations difficult.
 In early 2006 I began the process of deciding what to do about this for F#.
+One of the contributing influences in my mind at this time was the experience of desiging and using a "proof decomposition" construct to the proof language of the DECLARE theorem prover [Syme 1999b].
+The decomposition construct plays a similar role as pattern matching but arbitrary decomposition steps can be performed with a subsequent proof obligation.
+This convinced me that programming languages were fundamentally missing an extensible decomposition construct and that such a construct needed to be simple and easy to use.

-The idea of "active patterns" or "views" had featured in academia but had never been implemented in a practical strongly-typed FP system (Erwig, 1996).
+The idea of "active patterns" or "views" had featured in academia but had never been implemented in a practical strongly-typed FP system [Erwig 1996].
 Since F# had to interoperate with .NET object types whose representations were private, it became natural to add extensible pattern matching.
 In May 2006, Gregory Neverov joined as an intern and was assigned this topic.
-A prototype emerged quickly, and was presented at WG 2.8, July 16-21, Boston.
+A prototype emerged quickly, and was presented at WG 2.8, July 16-21, Boston [Hinze 2019].
 Simon Peyton Jones gave very helpful advice for F# at this time, recounting the various attempts to add view patterns to Haskell, an emphasizing the need for "bang for buck" in such a feature, i.e. simplicity of declaration and use.
-An initial implementation of F# active patterns was released in August 2006, an ICFP paper followed (Syme, Neverov, & Margetson, 2007), and the feature remains a very widely used part of the F# language.
+An initial implementation of F# active patterns was released in August 2006, an ICFP paper followed [Syme et al. 2007], and the feature remains a very widely used part of the F# language [Syme 2006i].